Tax Compliance and Planning · · 35 min read

 Avoid Common Mistakes When Filing 1099 Forms

-Common mistakes in the differences between 1099 vs 1099 b filings can really lead to some hefty penalties and complications.
-You know, things like using the wrong type of document, entering incorrect recipient info, or missing those filing deadlines are all too common.
+Common mistakes in the differences between 1099 filings can really lead to some hefty penalties and complications.
+You know, things like using the wrong type of document, entering incorrect recipient info, or missing information are all too common.
 Just a heads up: in 2026, the IRS raised penalties for late submissions, with fines ranging from $60 to $280 per document, depending on how overdue it is.
 For instance, if a business forgets to file for 50 contractors, they could be looking at penalties exceeding $33,000.
 Yikes!

 So, what can you do?
-Taxpayers should double-check all entries like it’s their job, making sure the right document is used, particularly understanding the differences in reporting between 1099 vs 1099 b, and that recipient details, including names and taxpayer identification numbers (TINs), are spot on.
+Taxpayers should double-check all entries like it’s their job, making sure the right document is used, particularly between 1099-INT and 1099-B, and that recipient details, including names and taxpayer identification numbers (TINs), are spot on.
 And don’t forget to file on time!
-To avoid those pesky penalties, it's important to understand the differences in deadlines for 1099 vs 1099 b, with the 1099-NEC needing to be submitted by January 31.
+To avoid those pesky penalties, it's important to understand the deadlines, with the 1099-NEC needing to be submitted by January 31.
 Plus, if you’re filing 250 or more information returns, you’ll need to submit electronically to avoid even more penalties.

 To keep these risks at bay, taking a proactive approach is key.
 This means validating payee data early, using TIN matching tools, and getting a head start on those 1099 filings.
-Tax pros often say that many common errors can be avoided by keeping accurate records and sticking to IRS guidelines.
+Experts often say that many mistakes can be avoided by following procedures and sticking to IRS guidelines.
 By adopting these best practices, businesses can really cut down on the chances of costly mistakes and ensure a smooth filing process.
 So, why not start today?

 Follow the arrows to see the steps you need to take to avoid mistakes when filing your 1099 forms.
 Each box represents an important action, and the sub-steps provide additional details to help you stay on track.